forgeflux-org/interface/README.md

 liberating users and giving them total control over how the programs they run should work.
 It's only fair that developers of such software enjoy the same levels of liberty.
-ForgeFed is an attempt to enable federation of major software forges(GitLab, GitHub, Gitea, Source Hut, etc.) entirely in API-space.
-Prior to this, [there was an attempt to do the same](https://forgefed.peers.community/) but it a very involved protocol and required participation from the forge developers.
-We believe our API-space implementation will allow for more organic growth as it will require any involvement from the forge developers.
+ForgeFed is an attempt to enable federation for major software forges(GitLab, GitHub, Gitea, Source Hut, etc.) entirely in API-space.
+Prior to this, [there was an attempt to do the same](https://forgefed.peers.community/) but it was a very involved protocol and required participation from the forge developers.
+We believe our API-space implementation will allow for more organic growth as it will not require any involvement from the forge developers.

 ## Live instance